strimzi/proposals/prevent-broker-scale-down-if-contains-partition .md

 ## Motivation

-We should definitely introduce some sort of logic which can detect if the broker which is going to be removed still contains the partition replicas or not.
+We should introduce the logic which can detect if the broker which is going to be removed still contains the partition replicas or not.
-If the partition replicas are still available on the broker which is going to be scaled, then we should get some warning in the logs which will prompt users to do the reassignment and hopefully reduce the chance of data loss.
+If the partition replicas are still assigned to the broker which is going to be scaled up/down, then we should get some warning in the status of the Kafka resource which will prompt users to do the reassignment and hopefully reduce the chance of data loss.

 ## Proposal